learn-co-students/nyc04-seng-ft-120720/05-many-to-many/readme.md

 * Quick review of one-to-many:
   * Single Source of Truth Principle:
+    - "Every model should only keep track of its own instances"
     - "Class can only store information about their own instances"
     - "Can’t steal child from other family"
     - "Don’t add stuff where they are not supposed to be"
   * What is an example of one-to-many relationship:
     - Tweet belongs to a User, User has many Tweets;
     - Comment belongs to a Video, Video has many Comments;
-  * In one-to-many relationship (e.g. Tweet >- User), on which side do I treat the instance as a parameter to initialize to connect the two models?
+  * In one-to-many relationship (e.g. Tweet >- User),  which side do I treat the instance as a parameter to initialize and connect the two models?
     - when initializing Tweet, we pass a User instance as an argument;
     - when initializing Comment, we pass a Video instance as an argument;
   * In one-to-many relationship, can a User have 0 Tweets?